finos/symphony-wdk/docs/reference.md

 ##### <a name="owner-type"></a>type

 Owner type.
-Ony TENANT supported now.
+Only TENANT supported now.

 Allowed values: